-Yes, you can ask us for a cash-in or transfer value at any time during the term of your plan.
+You can ask us for a cash-in or transfer value at any time during the term of your plan.

-The amount we pay will be calculated by giving a value to the future income payments due to you and deducting our administration and dealing costs.
-This will be affected by the underlying assets and interest rates at the time, which will go up and down.
+The amount we pay will be calculated by giving a value to the future income payments and maturity value due to you and deducting our administration and dealing costs.
+This value will be affected by the underlying assets and interest rates at the time which will go up and down.

-This means that the cash-in or transfer value will always be less than the total amount due in income payments.
+This means that the cash-in or transfer value will always be less than the total amount due in income payments and the maturity value.
 The earlier in your plan term you choose to do this, the lower the value is likely to be.